fractalbass/data_science/_posts/2024-01-08-data_science_39.md

 # Introduction

-In my previous post, I wrote about how collaborative filtering works and went through a simple example implementation using the Surprise package in python.
+In my previous post, I wrote about how matrix based collaborative filtering works and went through a simple example implementation using the Surprise package in python.
 Continuing on with that topic, I wanted to explore an alternative approach to this problem that uses neural networks.

 Recall that our previous approach was essentially about creating a matrix that maps users and items.
 This matrix is made up of previously known ratings from users.
 In our example, the items were movies and the ratings were scores from 0.5 to 5.0.
 Since not all users have watched all movies, the matrix in question is very sparse.
 The goal, then, is to attempt to find a solution that fills in the gaps.